0x0539/tap.io/README.md

 1. Game Engine Extension - physics, event handling implementation (client and server)
 2. Rendering Engine Extension - state rendering (client only)

-For more information, see the Game Engine Extension and Rendering Engine Extension sections below.
+There are well-defined interfaces for both.
+For details, see the Game Engine Extension and Rendering Engine Extension sections below.

-### Shared Code Between Server and Client

-### Efficient Bandwidth Use

 ### Large Test Suite

+I aim to provide a large amount of test coverage for this platform (though it seems like a given in these days of TDD).

 Game Engine Extension
 =====================